St. Louis Motorcycle Accident Lawyer

 • Car Doors (being opened directly into a motorcycle)

-Other dangerous elements involved in motorcycle accidents include lack of helmet use, driving under the influence and aggressive driving.
+Other dangerous elements involved in motorcycle accidents include lack of helmet use, driving under the influence, and aggressive driving.
 Missouri follows a universal motorcycle helmet law, meaning every driver and passenger must wear a Department of Transportation-approved helmet while in motion on a motorcycle.
 The IIHS reports that approved helmets are 37% effective at preventing deaths and 67% effective in preventing traumatic brain injuries.

 Driving under the influence is illegal and dangerous in any vehicle, but this practice can have especially disastrous consequences for motorcyclists.
-Alcohol and other illicit drugs can impair judgement, slow reaction time, blur vision and otherwise distort a rider’s perception to the point where he or she cannot operate the vehicle safely.
+Alcohol and other illicit drugs can impair judgment, slow reaction time, blur vision, and otherwise distort a rider’s perception to the point where he or she cannot operate the vehicle safely.
 When a sudden change on the road appears, the intoxicated motorcyclist will likely fail to react in time, resulting in serious injuries.

 Another dangerous practice is “lane splitting,” or traveling between two adjacent, occupied lanes of traffic.
 Motorcycles are much smaller than typical passenger vehicles, and some motorcyclists use this to their advantage to slip between lanes of slower-moving traffic.
 While some states have specific laws banning or restricting this practice, Missouri has no such law.
-While lane splitting technically isn’t illegal, it is can be extremely dangerous, especially at high speed.
+While lane splitting technically isn’t illegal, it can be extremely dangerous, especially at high speed.
 To learn more about lane splitting, speak to a motorcycle wreck lawyer.

 Damages in Motorcycle Accident Lawsuits

-When motorcycle collisions happen due to negligence, injured riders and passengers may choose to pursue personal injury claims to recover their losses.
+St. Louis Motorcycle Accident Lawyer image 2When motorcycle collisions happen due to negligence, injured riders and passengers may choose to pursue personal injury claims to recover their losses.
 Some of the possible types of compensation available to plaintiffs in these cases include:

 • Medical expenses.
 The defendant in a motorcycle accident case will have to repay the victim for his or her medical expenses at the conclusion of the lawsuit.
 This can include hospital bills, surgery costs, rehabilitation, prescription costs, the cost of any necessary medical devices like wheelchairs, and any other expenses associated with medical care after a serious accident.
 It’s important to note that the defendant will not pay for these expenses as they happen, but will be responsible for repaying the victim, the victim’s insurer or the government agency that covers the victim’s medical expenses.